hellohaptik/docs_haptik/docs/bot-builder/basic/forms.md

 ![Form16](assets/Form16.png)

 Every validation can go wrong.
-To inform the user that he has given an incorrect input, we can configure **Error Message**.
+To inform the users that they have given an incorrect input, we can configure **Error Message**.
 This is right below the validation fields.

 ![Form17](assets/Form17.png)

-If the user inputs incorrect values defying the validations, he will get to see the error message as shown below -
+If the users input incorrect values defying the validations, they will get to see the error message as shown below -

 ![Form18](assets/FormError.png)